Steps to Selling a House

 Make advisable repairs and upgrades

 Your agent can help you determine what upgrades and repairs are worth the money before you list.
 Depending on the market conditions, your agent might recommend different repairs.
-For example, many agents recommend applying a fresh coat of paint before listing if it’s been a while, but you probably shouldn’t worry about upgrading your bathroom in a seller’s market.
+For example, many agents recommend applying a fresh coat of paint before listing if it’s been a while.
+You probably shouldn’t worry about upgrading your bathroom if your goal is a quick sale, but a minor remodel can be a good way to improve the value of your home if your goal is to make more money from the sale.

 Declutter